zhongpc/zhongpc.github.io/_pages/about.md

 Hello, I am a Ph.D. student in [Ceder Group](https://ceder.berkeley.edu/) @ [Dept of MSE, UC Berkeley](https://mse.berkeley.edu/).
 Previously, I obtained my B.S. in physics from [University of Science and Technology of China (USTC)](https://en.wikipedia.org/wiki/University_of_Science_and_Technology_of_China).

-Currently, my research focus on:
+My research focuses on the following:

 * Computational design of energy storage materials from first-principles
 * Statistical mechanics in lattice systems and optimization for robust modeling